Quickstart: Make your first inference call

 Inference engines

 Baseten optimizes every deployment with an inference engine tuned for your model’s architecture.
-You select the engine that best supports your use case, and it handles the low-level performance work: quantization, tensor parallelism, KV cache management, and batching.Engine-Builder-LLM
+Select the engine that best supports your use case and it handles the low-level performance work: quantization, tensor parallelism, KV cache management, and batching.Engine-Builder-LLM

 Dense text generation models compiled with TensorRT-LLM.
 Supports lookahead decoding and structured outputs.